 - Create a safe workplace to reduce employee turnover.

 - Start thinking about what kind of culture you want for your workplace.

 - Examine your mindset: do you want to be a lifetime learner or someone who is closed off from progress?

 Craig: “One piece of advice is really examine where you are mentally and what is blocking you from growing, and what is blocking you from learning if anything.”

 Craig Goldenfarb is the CEO and founder of Law Offices of Craig Goldenfarb, P. A. Since 2002, it has grown into a successful law firm with more than 80 members.
 It primarily focuses on personal injury cases, ranging from transportation accidents and premises liabilities to critical injury cases.
 To view their services, visit their website.

-Craig is an active lecturer for lawyers and law firms regarding various topics including litigation and the justice system.
+Craig is an active reviewer for lawyers and law firms regarding various topics including litigation and the justice system.
 He coaches for the Atticus Personal Injury Academy, a workshop for personal injury attorneys to grow their firms exponentially.

 He founded and currently leads the 7-Figure Attorney Summit, a conference that helps provide insight to attorneys on growing their law firms and serve their clients better.
 The event will be held in New York on April 7, 2022.